Passa al contenuto principale

 cd ~/projects/my-project

-pnpm link --global foo # link foo to my-project
+pnpm link foo # link foo to my-project

-You can also link a package from a directory to another directory, without using the global node_modules folder:
+You can also link a package from a directory to another directory, without using the global node_modules directory:

 cd ~/projects/foo